Skip to content

 The price-pressure concern

-"It's another thing to worry about," one anonymous senior South African chef told the Financial Mail in January 2026, noting that menu prices typically rise 15–25% within two years of a kitchen winning its first Michelin star.
-Cape Town's affordability advantage relative to Europe and the US is one of the structural reasons it is currently a culinary tourism destination at all.
-Erode that and the proposition shifts.
+"It's another thing to worry about," one senior South African chef told the Financial Mail anonymously in January 2026, noting that menu prices typically rise 15 to 25% within two years of a kitchen winning its first Michelin star.
+Cape Town's affordability advantage over Europe and the US is one of the structural reasons it is a culinary tourism destination at all.
+Erode that, and the proposition shifts.

 What Michelin actually costs to bring in: a comparison

-The Michelin business model is now public information, and the comparison across recent national entries is instructive.
+The Michelin business model is now a matter of public record, and the comparison across recent national entries is instructive.

 What countries pay Michelin to operate (approximate annual fee, USD)